AXIHIXA/Memo/notes/system/07-shortcuts.md

 - Jump between Opening and Closing Braces: `Command` + `Shift` + `\`
 - Select everything between a pair of a matching brace: `Ctrl` + `Shirt` + `Right Arrow`

+### Remote Development Envionment

+- Install the Remote - SSH (`anysphere.remote-ssh`) and Dev Containers extensions (`anysphere.remote-containers`) extensions.
+- Reload Cursor by doing Ctrl+Shift+P and typing Developer: Reload Window.
+- Open the Remote Explorer extension.
+To the right of “SSH TARGETS”, select the gear icon and add a new entry to the SSH config file.
+- To the right of “SSH TARGETS”, click the refresh button to see your entry on the list.
+Click on the small button in the new entry and connect to it.
+- Open the dev container.
+The simplest way is `Command+Shift+P` and type `Dev Container: Attach to Running Container`.
+- In the CMake extension, click “build”.
+(If the CMake extension isn't visible, try doing > Developer: Reload Window or > CMake: Configure from Ctrl+Shift+P.)
+- By default, VSCode/Cursor binds F7 as the keybinding to build the currently-selected CMake target.
+  - Add a keybinding such as Ctrl+Shift+F7 for “CMake: Compile Active File”.
+This lets you build the open .cpp file instantly.
+  - Build less than the full project by clicking Set Build Target.
+(Or Ctrl+Shift+P and enter > CMake: Set Build Target.)

 ### Settings

 - **Choose the "User" tab to avoid conflicts between profiles!
 Other profiles default to User!**